davestephens/ansible-nas/docs/applications/nzbget.md

 ## Specific Configuration

-Correct paths need to be set to enable smooth functionality with other components for Ansible NAS.
+Correct paths need to be set to enable smooth functionality with other components of Ansible NAS.

+The Ansible NAS process modifies the NZBGet folder from /downloads to /downloads/nzbget to facilitate multiple download clients being used.